Mathilda Malling: Fictionalized portrayal of Molly Brant

-Detracting from presumed feminism, Malling's novel, Daybreak, published in 1906 by a respected "magazine of the world's best fiction," depicts entirely real characters and settings, by name, thus promoting the vilification of an early American feminist leader of native people.
-Today, the reader is impressed by its sensational, even slanderous, quality.
-The very real Mary Brant, and her culture, might well have considered such 'fictions' to be but a form of highly influential propaganda, presented with a thin veneer of fiction, and meant to degrade Brant, who was an influential Mohawk and the consort of Sir William Johnson.
+Malling's novel, Daybreak, published in 1906, depicts real characters and settings by name, thus promoting the vilification of an early American feminist leader of native people.
+Mary Brant and her culture might, while presented as fiction, be an attempt to degrade Brant, who was an influential Mohawk and the consort of Sir William Johnson.

 Everyone in the Colonies knew of the great Sir William Johnson, whom King George II had knighted and made a baronet for his happy influence over the northern tribes of Indians.
 Relying on the 'Six Nations' and ruling the region around the Albany mountains as a sovereign, he had built on the Mohawk River his massive stone house, Johnson Hall, which was well fortified and almost resembled a European castle of the middle ages...
 Sir William's much talked-of mistress, the notorious Molly Brant...
 Poor Lady Johnson, who loathed and dreaded the 'housekeeper' worse than the plague... virtuous New York matrons bowing and cringing to the 'housekeeper' in the great drawing room...